 Patients, such as those receiving treatment for certain types of cancer, in hospice, or in long-term care, are typically excluded from PRR programs.
 Fifteen Medicaid fee-for-service PRR programs exclude from enrollment patients receiving treatment for certain cancers, with 10 states excluding both certain cancer patients and those in hospice care.
-Six of these programs also exclude patients who are in longterm care, in addition to patients in hospice care and those receiving treatment for cancer.
+Six of these programs also exclude patients who are in long-term care, in addition to patients in hospice care and those receiving treatment for cancer.
 These exclusions help ensure that patients with medical needs have access to effective pain management.
-Although 12 states indicated that they do not automatically exclude beneficiaries from enrollment, they may choose to do so if the clinical review determines that the medication use is appropriate for these patients’ health conditions.
+Although 11 states indicated that they do not automatically exclude beneficiaries from enrollment, they may choose to do so if the clinical review determines that the medication use is appropriate for these patients’ health conditions.

 Beneficiaries receive notice, usually written, of their identification for inclusion in a patient review and restriction (PRR) program before their enrollment occurs.
 The notification explains the beneficiary’s right to appeal.
 Most programs also provide beneficiaries with instructions on how to give input on designated providers.
 Most responding fee-for-service PRRs indicated that their staffs provide beneficiaries with written notification up to 30 days before enrolling the patient in the PRR.
 Only two states—Connecticut and West Virginia—give beneficiaries 60 or more days’ notice.

 Medicaid fee-for-service (FFS) patient review and restriction (PRR) programs allow patients to appeal their identification as at-risk and their subsequent PRR enrollment and provide the right to a fair hearing.
-Eighty-six percent of responding PRRs give the beneficiary at least 30 days from notification to appeal the decision; almost 23 percent provide at least 60 days.
+Eighty-six percent of responding PRRs give the beneficiary at least 30 days from notification to appeal the decision; 27 percent provide at least 60 days.